 Harvest: Before heavy frost.
 Determine ripeness when the skin has turned color and becomes dull dry.
 You will be unable to create a dent when pressing your thumbnail into it.
 Leave two inches of the stem on the squash and manage carefully so there is no damage that can shorten storage life.
 Cure for 7-10 days in the sun to harden the rind and increase storage quality.
 Wipe any debris off the skin before storing it in a cool dark place with 50-55ºF temperatures and 50-65% humidity.

-Tips-Plant in fertile soil amended with compost or well rotted manure and keep well watered.
+Tips: Plant Tivoli Spaghetti Squash in fertile soil, amended with compost or well-rotted manure, and keep well watered.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.
-Fertilize on a regular basis by watering with compost tea.
-Sow every few weeks for a continuous supply.